zubinchopra/portaldocs/portal-sdk/generated/top-extensions-configuration.md

   When the user loads the extension in the Portal, it is loaded from the `uri` specified in the extension configuration.
 To update the ```uri```, send a pull request as specified in [top-extensions-publishing.md](top-extensions-publishing.md).
 Additional extension configurations can be loaded by specifying the configuration name in the  `uri` and specifying the feature flag `feature.canmodifystamps=true`.
 For more information about feature flags, see [portalfx-extensions-feature-flags.md](portalfx-extensions-feature-flags.md).

 * **uriFormat**: Required.
-The `uri` for the extension, followed by a forward slash, followed by a parameter marker that allows modification of the extension stamp.
+The `uri` for the extension, followed by a forward slash, followed by a parameter marker that specifies the environment from which to load the extension.

   * Hosting service uriFormat